-Night takeoff from an aircraft carrier has always been a hairraising experience.
+Night takeoff from an aircraft carrier has always been a hair-raising experience.
 On a Nimitz Class Carrier like the USS Carl Vinson in a fully loaded attack aircraft like the F/A-18C Hornet piloted tonight by Squadron Leader Ashleigh McKensie, the pucker factor, always present when operating from a carrier at night, was at least twice that of a normal training flight.

 Commander McKensie was leading a flight of three Hornets on a face-off mission in response to the sinking of a Filipino fishing boat by a Chinese MiG-19 yesterday, fifteen miles off the coast of the Amphitrite Group of the Paracel Islands in the South China Sea.
-Almost every country bordering the South China Sea had at one time or another laid claim to these islands but China currently occupied them and had also recently laid claim to pretty much the entire South China Sea.
-The U.S., a friend to most of the local countries involved, defended the international maritime law limiting the sovereign authority of any country to twelve miles off its shore - thus this mission to remind China that there was no international legal precedent or mechanism for claiming ownership of international waters.
+Almost every country bordering the South China Sea had at one time or another laid claim to these islands but China currently occupied them and had also recently laid claim through the United Nations to pretty much the entire South China Sea.
+The United States, a friend to most of the local countries involved, defended the international maritime law limiting the sovereign authority of any country to twelve miles off its shore and countered, once again China's aggressive claims to international waters.
+Thus, this mission to remind China that there was no international legal precedent or mechanism for claiming ownership of international waters.
 This was the third mission of a similar nature executed by Carl Vinson Hornets in the last month - the second for Commander McKensie.

-"They need to make these damned helmets lighter," she thought to herself as her head was snapped backward when the catapult shuttle was released and then yanked forward again 1.5 seconds later when the shuttle released the aircraft now just getting airborne and doing a hundred sixty five knots.
+"They need to make these damned helmets lighter," she thought to herself as her head was snapped backward when the catapult shuttle was released and then yanked forward again 5.5 seconds later when the shuttle released the aircraft sa it was just getting airborne and doing a hundred sixty five knots.
 The flight formed up in a left echelon which they would hold loosely relying on exhaust light to maintain position until daybreak.
 They had launched four hundred miles northeast of their target and were cruising at two hundred twenty knots to preserve fuel while the Carl Vinson steamed toward them.
 The plan was to fly between two groups of tiny islands staying thirteen miles or more off shore.
-This would take them through a twenty eight mile wide channel between the Amphitrite Group and the Crescent Group of the Paracel Islands something the Chinese didn't like very much.
+This would take them through a twenty eight mile wide channel between the Amphitrite Group and the Crescent Group of the

+Paracel Islands - something the Chinese didn't like very much.
 The crescent group lay to the southwest and the Amphitrite Group to the northeast.
 The entire Crescent Group and one Island in the Amphitrite Group were occupied by the Chinese but the Islands were claimed by four other South China Sea nations as well as China.
-In 1974 China tried to lay claim (control of) to the entire South China Sea - an action soundly rejected by members of the UN including those bordering that body of water.
+In 1974 China tried to lay claim to (control of) the entire South China Sea - an action soundly rejected by members of the UN including those bordering that body of water.